ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This statement is used to remove a directory.
 Note that only the reference to the directory in the database is removed; the actual directory is not removed from the file system.

+*IF EXISTS*

+IF EXISTS specifies to drop the directory *directory_name* if it exists.

 *directory_name*

 This is used to specify the name of the directory to drop.